Also known as hyperthyroidism, it is a relatively common hormonal condition that occurs when there is too much thyroid hormone in the body.

-It produces hormones that are released into the bloodstream to control the body’s growth and metabolism.
+It produces hormones released into the bloodstream to control the body’s growth and metabolism.

-They affect processes like heart rate and body temperature, and help convert food into energy to keep the body running.
+They affect heart rate and body temperature and help convert food into energy to keep the body running.

 In hyperthyroidism, the thyroid gland produces too much thyroxine or triiodothyronine, which speeds up the body’s metabolism.